 The UK ought to take into account the views of all devolved administrations.
 For Scotland, there are particular issues about our legal system, constitutional arrangements such as legislative competency and how EU laws are dealt with once they are repatriated.
 Scotland may need increased devolved powers.
-This affects justice and home affairs, environment law, farming, fisheries and research.
-Withdrawal from the EU should also not precipitate changes to human rights law, see White paper paragraphs 2.21 - 2.25.
+This affects justice and home affairs, environment law, farming and research.
+Withdrawal from the EU should also not precipitate changes to human rights law (there may be value in retaining the EU Charter of Fundamental Rights), see Great Repeal bill paragraphs 2.21 - 2.25.

-The House of Commons Exiting the European Union Committee considered the Exit White Paper: Objective 3 on Strengthening the Union in its report The Government's Negotiating Objectives: the White Paper (HC1125) published on 4 April 2017.
+The Exiting the European Union Committee considered the Exit White Paper: Objective 3 on Strengthening the Union in its report The Government's Negotiating Objectives: the White Paper (HC1125) published on 4 April 2017.
 The Committee identified a number of issues in connection with the devolved administrations (paragraph 65 - 69).